ericandrewlewis/say-yes-to-https/setup-https.md

 [SSLMate](https://sslmate.com/) is a nice command-line tool to purchase certificates.

-[Let's Encrypt](https://letsencrypt.org) is a new free certificate authority.
-Public beta opens in December 2015.
+[Let's Encrypt](https://letsencrypt.org) is a free certificate authority [in beta](https://letsencrypt.org/2015/12/03/entering-public-beta.html).
+You can [use their client](https://letsencrypt.org/howitworks/) to generate certificates.
+They are valid for 90 days, so you'll need to renew often.
+They're actively working on automating the renewal process.

 ## Serve HTTP and HTTPS